 Let’s hear from Taylor Phinney himself what his injury was like and how he came to terms with it.

 So why don’t we jump over there and talk about the acute phase.
-So somebody has just been injured, be at a crash, or whatever it happens to be.
-Let’s talk about both the physical and the mental side of this of what should you be doing?
-What shouldn’t you be doing right after this happens to hopefully ensure that you have the recovery that you want to sort of recover that Taylor Finney had?
-And what is the mental impact?
-How do people process this, mentally when they realize what they’ve just gone through?
+So somebody has just been injured.
+Be at a crash or whatever it happens to be.
+Let’s talk about both the physical and the mental side of this, of what should you be doing and what shouldn’t you be doing right after this happens to hopefully ensure that you have the recovery that you want?
+The sort of recover that Taylor Finney had and what is the mental impact; how do people process this, mentally when they realize what they’ve just gone through?

 Dr. Andy Pruitt 11:52

-I think Julie can speak to this.
-But I believe that’s what that’s what’s inside them.
-There’s people that might be a great athlete, they got a huge motor, and just not mentally prepared to be injured.
-And it takes mental mental toughness.
-But it takes a while for each individual to find that toughness to
+I think Julie can speak to this, but I believe that’s what that’s what’s inside them.
+There’s people that might be a great athlete, they got a huge motor and just not mentally prepared to be injured and it takes mental mental toughness, but it takes a while for each individual to find that toughness too.

-really, I don’t know that anyone’s ever prepared for a devastating or catastrophic injury, for sure, there’s just, you know, I don’t think many of us would race or do what we do if we had to constantly think about that.
+I don’t know that anyone’s ever prepared for a devastating or catastrophic injury, for sure.
+I don’t think many of us would race or do what we do if we had to constantly think about that.
 Fortunately, a lot of the same characteristics that an athlete needs to be successful also come into play in their recovery process.
 So the same sort of tenacity, the thinking outside of the box, the utilizing a team, the perseverance, the commitment, all of those characteristics are essential in any kind of recovery.
-The one thing that also is required that isn’t necessarily spoken about too often is when somebody is starting their career, their athletic career, there’s no guarantee where it’s going to go, right, you just have this belief, maybe you have some data, you have belief of others around you telling you, you know, all systems go, you should keep pursuing this, you have a good chance of success.
-And so you have that encouragement, you keep going.
-But there’s an enormous amount of ambiguity there that you have to be able to tolerate as an athlete, especially if you’re an athlete, that doesn’t experience success right away.
-If you’re recovering from a catastrophic injury, you have to have the same kind of ability to tolerate an enormous amount of ambiguity, because there will be setbacks, there will be false starts.
-Maybe not always, but often.
-And those can be so hard to stomach.
-And it just requires somebody has that same ability to keep pushing forward while tolerating the unknown.
+The one thing that also is required that isn’t necessarily spoken about too often is when somebody is starting their career, their athletic career, there’s no guarantee where it’s going to go.
+You just have this belief, maybe you have some data, you have belief of others around you telling you all systems go, you should keep pursuing this, you have a good chance of success and so you have that encouragement, you keep going, but there’s an enormous amount of ambiguity there that you have to be able to tolerate as an athlete, especially if you’re an athlete that doesn’t experience success right away.
+If you’re recovering from a catastrophic injury, you have to have the same kind of ability to tolerate an enormous amount of ambiguity because there will be setbacks, there will be false starts.
+Maybe not always, but often and those can be so hard to stomach and it just requires somebody has that same ability to keep pushing forward while tolerating the unknown.